Teen Angels: 2008–2009: From fiction to reality

-With the arrival of the holidays, the quintet recorded a new song called «Navidad» and a new video for Coca-Cola and his campaign La magia está con vos.
+With the arrival of the holidays, the quintet recorded a new song called Navidad and a new video for Coca-Cola and his campaign La magia está con vos.
 And they received in Spain the award 40 principales, to the best artist of Argentina.

 2010: Last year with Casi Ángeles

 In March, Teen Angels returned to Israel to promote the release of the CD + DVD pack (exclusive for that country) Live from Israel recorded the previous year and gave a show in Spain on March 23 at the Palacio Vistalegre in Madrid.
-There was filmed the video clip of "Miedo A Perderte" produced by Carlos Jean, an advance of the fourth album of study titled Teen Angels IV.
+There was filmed the video clip of "Miedo A Perderte" produced by Carlos Jean, an advance of the fourth studio album, titled Teen Angels IV.
 On May 22 they performed in Madrid at a concert, which promoted taking care of the environment.
 For that, the group was presented in the framework of the celebrations of the Día Mundial de la Biodiversidad organized by the magazine Bravo.
-There they released their video clip «Bravo por la Tierra» in order to raise awareness in defense of the planet.
+There they released their video clip Bravo por la Tierra in order to raise awareness in defense of the planet.